 Students desiring to transfer into the professional program from another ACPE accredited college of pharmacy will be evaluated on an individual basis; however, transfer admission is contingent upon space availability.
 Transfer applicants must meet the same citizenship and academic requirements as individuals applying for initial admission into the professional program.
-Additionally, transfer applicants must be in good standing with or eligible to return to the pharmacy school previously attended and should have a competitive grade point average.
+Additionally, transfer applicants must be in good standing with (i.e., eligible to return to the pharmacy school previously attended) and should have a competitive grade point average.

-Transfer applicants apply directly to the Gatton College of Pharmacy by completing the transfer application (found on the web at www.etsu.edu/pharmacy).
+Transfer applicants apply directly to the Gatton College of Pharmacy by completing the transfer application (found on the web at www.etsupharmacy.com).
 Transfer applicants are required to submit a transcript from at all post-secondary institutions attended, PCAT scores and letters of reference as specified on the application.
-Qualified applicants will also be required to submit copies of syllabi from all pharmacy school courses completed in order to determine course equivalencies and expected classification level within the Gatton College of
+If the transfer applicant is determined to be qualified for admission, a personal interview will be required.
+Applicants are also required to submit the course syllabus from all pharmacy school courses completed.